petyaNikleva/maps/README.md

-# Public Transport App
+# Public Transport Visualization Map

-Public Transport Routes Map Visualization Application.
+Public Transport Visualization Map App

 This application visualizes the routes of several lines of public transport.
-The app consists of a small server created with Express.js and Front-end part is created with React.
+It consists of a small server created with Express.js and Front-end part is created with React.

 ## Key Features: